-Good compost is the essential prerequisite for successful mushroom farming.
+Good compost is the essential prerequisite for successful mushroom farming (Figs 10.1-10.3).
 For Agaricus farming, compost preparation is a smelly process because a nitrogen-rich animal waste is included.
 Even the most modern installations have a severe impact on their neighbours!
-The human nose can sense 10 ppm ammonia but the ammonia emitted from a fermenting compost can reach 600 to 1000 ppm.
-To make mushroom composting environmental friendly, the air from compost producers must be collected and treated chemically and biologically to remove the generated pollutants (ammonia and sulfur-containing compounds).
+The human nose can sense 10 ppm ammonia but the ammonia emitted from a fermenting compost can reach 600 to 1 000 ppm.
+To make mushroom composting environmentally friendly, the air from compost producers must be collected and treated chemically and biologically to remove the generated pollutants (ammonia and sulfur-containing compounds).
 The basic raw material for mushroom compost in Europe is wheat straw, although straws of other cereals are sometimes used.
 Ideally, the straw is obtained after it has been used as stable bedding and is already mixed with horse manure.
-On commercial scale this is not possible and other animal wastes, like chicken manure, are mixed with the straw, together with gypsum and large quantities of water.
+On a commercial scale this is not possible and other animal wastes, like chicken manure, are mixed with the straw, together with gypsum and large quantities of water.
 The use of gypsum (calcium sulphate) in the preparation of compost was generally introduced in the late 1930s.
-Excess calcium reacts with, and precipitates, the mucous and slimy components of manure and so prevents water logging of the compost and generally improves aeration and, most importantly, the mechanical properties which aid thorough mixing.
-Its introduction resulted in large crops being grown reliably for the first time because uniformly digested compost could be produced reliably for the first time.
+Excess calcium reacts with and precipitates the mucous and slimy components of manure, and so prevents water logging of the compost.
+This generally improves aeration and, most importantly, the mechanical properties which aid thorough mixing.
+Its introduction resulted in large crops being grown reliably for the first time because uniformly digested compost could be readily produced.

 Composting proceeds in two phases.
-In phase 1 the straw, manure and other components are mixed into large heaps.
+In phase I the straw, manure and other components are mixed into large heaps.
 After the water is added the heaps are thoroughly mixed by mechanical compost turning machines.
 This 'pre-wetting' treatment continues for a few days and then the machines arrange the compost into long stacks about 2 m wide, 2 m high and many metres long.
-Within a few days the bacterial activity heats the stack to around 70 EC in the centre, though it is considerably cooler at the surface.
+Within a few days the bacterial activity heats the stack to around 70 °C in the centre, though it is considerably cooler at the surface.
 Higher temperatures, which would kill the microorganisms, are avoided by regular 'inside-out' turning of the compost heap.
 As well as heat, the bacterial degradation process releases large amounts of ammonia.
-An important aim in phase 1 of composting is to achieve uniformity by thorough mixing (so that all of the compost spends some time within the hotter core of the stack).
-A week after the stack was first laid it is mixed, or 'turned', by large, self-propelled 'turning' machines (Fig. 1).
+An important aim in phase I of composting is to achieve uniformity by thorough mixing (so that all of the compost spends some time within the hotter core of the stack).
+A week after the stack was first laid it is mixed, or 'turned', by large, self-propelled 'turning' machines (Fig. 10.1).
 It is left for a further week, then turned again.
-Three weeks after the process was started, the compost is ready for phase 2.
+Three weeks after the process begins, the compost is ready for phase II.

-This, also known as peak-heat, pasteurisation or sweat-out is a continuation of the composting process but without further mixing and under more controlled conditions.
+Phase II, also known as peak-heat, pasteurisation or sweat-out is a continuation of the composting process but without further mixing and under more controlled conditions.
 The compost may be treated in bulk or loaded into the eventual growing containers.
 In either case the process is done in a building which allows air to be circulated around the growing containers or through the bulk of the compost.
-To begin with, air and compost temperatures are raised to about 60 EC for several hours.
-This pasteurisation stage is usually completed in a day and then the amount of ventilation is increased and compost temperature is kept at about 50 EC for 4 - 6 days.
-The beds are then allowed to cool to around 25 EC and are ready for use.
-Natural drop in temperature and absence of free ammonia are signs that the composting process has been completed.
+To begin with, air and compost temperatures are raised to about 60 °C for several hours.
+This pasteurisation stage is usually completed in a day and then the amount of ventilation is increased and compost temperature is kept at about 50 °C for 4-6 days.
+The beds are then allowed to cool to around 25°C and are ready for use.
+A natural drop in temperature and absence of free ammonia are signs that the composting process has been completed.

-10.6.1.1.2 Spawning
+10.5.1.3.
+Spawning